MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 ### Gather more information about the RonHD account

-An attacker may not initially know who RonHD is or his value as a target.
-All they know is they can use his credential if it's advantageous to do so.
+An attacker may not initially know who RonHD is or its value as a target.
+All they know is they can use the credential if it's advantageous to do so.
 However, using the **net** command we can discover what groups RonHD is a member of.

 From **VictimPC**, run the following command: